aikosiadotcom/-aikosia-automaton/README.md

 # INTRODUCTION

-This project consist of submodules:
+This project consist of **Multi-repo** and will be checkout in folder automaton_modules:

 1. [CORE](https://github.com/aikosiadotcom/automaton-core#readme)